A true symbol of pride and culture for the Aruban community is our ‘BANDERA’ – a.k.a Aruba’s ‘flag.’

 According to the Aruban Government, this special star “represents the four points of a compass and symbolizes the origin of the population coming from all corners of the world.”

 Aruba Dushi Tera, of which can be translated as either ‘Aruba Precious Country’ or ‘Aruba Sweet Land’, is the title of our National Anthem.

-It is a waltz that was composed by Juan Chabaya ‘Padu’ Lampe and Rufo Wever.
-Ask any Aruban and these names SHOULD definitely make their brains go ‘DING’, or maybe they’ll just starting SINGing the National Anthem too. *wink wink*
+It’s a waltz that was composed by Juan Chabaya ‘Padu’ Lampe and Rufo Wever.
+Ask any Aruban and these names SHOULD definitely make their brains go ‘DING’, or maybe they’ll just start SINGing too. *wink wink*

 To view the Aruban flag’s matching set, a.k.a. our national anthem, in its original version with a side-by-side view of a translated version in English click here.

 Aruba Day (or ‘Aruba Dag’ in Dutch), is commonly used to refer to the island’s national day.
 However the official title for this day is as follows: Dia di Himno y Bandera (National Anthem and Flag Day).